seepiol/Rasp2Pc/README.md

 # RASP2PC
 A program based on socket protocol that uses a Raspberry Pi with touchscreen to control a computer via shortcuts

+## Compatibility
+I've tested it on Manjaro Linux.
+Feel free to test it on your machine and open an issue to let me know if it works.

+Should work on most linux distributions.
+Functioning on windows is unlikely

 ## How it Works
 The project is divided in the PC component (that acts as a socket server) and the RASP component (is made for raspberry but can be used on other devices).